epsilon537/boxlambda/_drafts/sd-and-fs-bring-up.markdown

 Conclusion
 ----------
 Bringing up an SD Card controller and a file system turned out to be straightforward thanks to Dan Gisselquist's [SDSPI](https://github.com/ZipCPU/sdspi) repo.
-The repo not only contains a SDSPI core, but also a test bench with a co-simulator, excellent documentation, and low-level driver code to hook into [FatFs](http://elm-chan.org/fsw/ff/00index_e.html).
+The repo not only contains an SDSPI core, but also a test bench with a co-simulator, excellent documentation, and low-level driver code to hook into [FatFs](http://elm-chan.org/fsw/ff/00index_e.html).
 To top it off, FatFs itself expects nothing more than a minimal C environment, so it compiles out of the box in virtually any environment.

 Next up is **Sound**.
 I suspect that nut won't be so easy to crack.